 *4 Suimono (clear broth): a soup flavored with salt and soy sauce in dashi (soup stock) and enjoyed together with ingredients such as seafood and vegetables.

-8. Muteppo Osaka (Imamiya Ebisu): Osaka’s Leading Super Rich Tonkotsu Ramen
+8. Muteppo Osaka (Imamiya Ebisu): Osaka’s Leading Tonkotsu Ramen

-If you’ll be eating rich tonkotsu (pork bone) ramen in Osaka, then we highly recommend Muteppo.
-The thick soup, made by boiling a large quantity of pork bones over a long period on high heat, is absolutely something you can’t taste anywhere else.
-Even if you love rich ramens, you’ll be surprised at the strong impact the soup has when eating Muteppo’s ramen for the first time (with added char siu in the photo, 950 yen plus tax).
+If you’re looking for rich tonkotsu (pork bone) ramen in Osaka, we highly recommend eating at Muteppo.
+The thick soup, made by boiling a large number of pork bones over a long period on high heat, is absolutely something you can’t taste anywhere else.
+Even if you love rich ramens, you’ll be surprised at the strong impact the soup has when eating Muteppo’s ramen for the first time (with added char siu in the photo, 950 yen with tax).

-However, it doesn’t appear heavy as the ingredients of the soup only consists of pork bones without the use of pork back fat.
-It’s said that pork fat comes from the collagen that has dissolved from the bone marrow and is actually good for the body.
-However, if you want a richer flavor, you can request the staff to add in pork fat like in the photo above so please try it.
+However, it isn't heavy, as the ingredients of the soup only use pork bones and no back fat.
+The pork fat that comes from the bone marrow and is thought to be good for the body.
+However, if you want a richer flavor, you can request the staff to add in pork fat, as shown in the picture above, so please try it.

 Light shoyu ramen is also served at Muteppo for those that can’t eat rich ramen.
 Our writer also recommends the gyoza (pot stickers) on their side menu; it would be great to have together with beer as a light drink before your ramen.